It’s Not Your Fault if He’s Abusive

 I have a proven way to cut to the chase and learn important information when you first meet a man.

-One of the biggest reasons women end up in abusive relationships is they didn’t ask the right questions in the early part of the dating process.
+One of the biggest reasons women end up in abusive relationships is they don’t ask the right questions in the early part of the dating process.

 The right questions and information can avoid a bad relationship before it has a chance to start.